ismguen/BrickBreaker/README.md

 4. Avoid letting the ball pass the paddle to prevent losing a life.
 5. Aim to break all the bricks and complete the game while maintaining lives.

-## License

-This project is licensed under the MIT License - see the [LICENSE](link to license file) file for details.